ibm-cloud-docs/apps/ts_apps.md

 You might not be able to locate your organization on {{site.data.keyword.cloud_notm}} when working on a {{site.data.keyword.cloud_notm}} region.

-You can log in to the {{site.data.keyword.cloud_notm}} console successfully, but you can't push apps by using the Cloud Foundry command line interface or the Eclipse plug-in.
+You can log in to the {{site.data.keyword.cloud_notm}} console successfully, but you can't push apps by using the Cloud Foundry command line interface.
 {: tsSymptoms}

 When you try to push an application to {{site.data.keyword.cloud_notm}} by using the Cloud Foundry command line interface, you see one of the following error messages with the organization name that is specified in the message: